 Drama Queen or Merely Frustrated and Bored?

-Honestly, at times she seemed a bit of a drama queen.
+Honestly, at times, she seemed a bit of a drama queen.
 Her counselors weren’t any help.
-After all, she didn’t fit any criteria they currently had.
+After all, she didn’t fit any of their current criteria.
 It would be decades before anyone even began to talk about HSPs.
-Life may have been so much easier for all of us if we’d had some of the information available today.
+Life may have been so much easier for us if we had some information available today.
 If I’d known the double factors of ADD and being an empath or HSP, I might have realized she wasn’t being dramatic, simply trying to express her frustration.

 If she’d been diagnosed, I’d have been able to be a better mother with a better grasp on what was going on for her.
 Instead, too often, I just thought she needed to be motivated.
 Yeah, you guessed it, that didn’t work at all.